Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Prepare to use the Azure AI Vision SDK
+## Task 3: Prepare to use the Azure AI Vision SDK

 In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to analyze images.